MagaluCloud/magalu/mgc/cli/docs/object-storage/buckets/create.md

-    --bucket string                 Name of the bucket to be created (required) --bucket-is-prefix              Use bucket name as prefix value to generate a unique bucket name (default false) --cli.list-links enum[=table]   List all available links for this command (one of "json", "table" or "yaml") --enable-versioning             Enable versioning for this bucket (default true) --grant-write array(object)     Allows grantees to create objects in the bucket Use --grant-write=help for more details -h, --help                          help for create
+    --bucket string                 Name of the bucket to be created (required) --bucket-is-prefix              Use bucket name as prefix value to generate a unique bucket name (default false) --cli.list-links enum[=table]   List all available links for this command (one of "json", "table" or "yaml") --enable-versioning             Enable versioning for this bucket (default false) --grant-write array(object)     Allows grantees to create objects in the bucket Use --grant-write=help for more details -h, --help                          help for create